napari/docs/docs/tutorials/annotation/annotate_points.md

 To achieve this, we will store the label in the `Points.features` table in the 'label' column.
 We will instantiate the `Points` layer without any points.
 However, we will initialize `Points.features` with the feature values we will be using to annotate the images.
-To do so, we will define a feature table with a column named `label` and values `labels`.
+To do so, we will define a feature table with a categorical column named `label` with category values from `labels`.
 The key, 'label', is the name of the feature we are storing.
 The values, 'labels', is the list of the names of the features we will be annotating (defined above in the "point_annotator()" section).